lf-santos/dwsimopt/README.md

 python setup.py install
 </pre>

 Make sure you have all the required packages and software.
 Navegate throught the jupyter notebook examples.
-Use the `Simulation` class to embed your `DMSWIM` simulation into Python.
-Modify the `fobj.py` to calculate the objective function and constraints of your simulation optimization problem.
+Use the `SimulationOptimization` class to embed your `DMSWIM` simulation into Python.
+Add degrees of freedom, objective function and constraints from your simulation optimization problem.
+Solve the problem with a suitable optimization solver.

 # Citing us